Sakib678/OWASP-Top-10-Tryhackme-Writeups/README.md

 ### Instructions

 - Browse through each markdown file to read about the vulnerability, mitigation strategies, and hands-on challenge walkthroughs.
-- Use the screenshots and code samples to follow along.
+- Use the screenshots to follow along.
 - Each summary section offers a quick understanding of the real-world implications.